chiahsien/ZenReader/README.md

 ├── styles.css                  # Global styles for the extension
 ├── icons/                      # Extension icons in various sizes ├── _locales/                   # Internationalization files
+├── about/                      # About page files
+│   ├── about.html              # About page HTML structure
+│   ├── about.css               # About page styling
+│   └── about.js                # About page functionality
 └── content/                    # Content scripts for webpage interaction
     ├── index.js                # Main entry point for content scripts
     ├── focusMode.js            # Reading mode implementation